RandomClunk/gats.io/challenges/README.md

 > How do I open the console??????? https://balsamiq.com/support/faqs/browserconsole/

 > Are the scripts malicious?
 No, they are not.
 I have included comments in all of the scripts and you can review the code or ask someone to check.
 If you dont trust it, don't use it.

-> "This challenge was made for x.x.x but the game has updated" What is this???
-All the scripts check to see if the game has updated.
-If so, they will not run as things could have changed.
-They will be updated so you will have to wait.
 ---
 ### Categories
 #### visual - This folder contains challenges that modify the graphics of the game somehow